 As it mentions on the template, be sure to use a medium-thick, black felt pen when filling out the template.
 I used a Sharpie fine-print permanent marker.

 3).
 After filling out the form, scan it to your computer.
-You want to make sure you actually scan the photo.
-Taking a photo of the template with your phone won’t work.
+You want to make sure you scan the photo.
+Taking a picture of the template with your phone won’t work.

 I scanned my template using an app on my phone called “CamScanner.”
 This app is pretty cool because it turns your phone into a scanner.
 Here’s how mine turned out using the app: